The Irritable Vegan

 Ingredients

-- 70 g stale sourdough bread - Split into 50 g + 20 g - Sub with FODMAP safe gluten-free bread if required
+• 70 g stale sourdough bread - Split into 50 g + 20 g.
+Sub with low FODMAP, gluten-free bread if required

 Instructions

-- Blitz 70 g stale sourdough bread - Split into 50 g + 20 g in a food processor until it reduces to breadcrumbs.
+• Blitz 70 g stale sourdough bread in a food processor until it reduces to breadcrumbs.

-- To create a flax "egg" place 1 tablespoon ground flaxseed in a small bowl.
-Pour over 3 tablespoon water and set aside for 3-5 minutes until the mixture thickens.
+• To create a flax "egg" place 1 Tbsp ground flaxseed in a small bowl.
+Pour over 3 Tbsp water and set aside for 3-5 minutes until the mixture thickens.

-- Put 230 g cooked rice, tofu and 50g of the breadcrumbs into the food processor.
-Add 2 tablespoon of nutritional yeast, 1 teaspoon dried mixed herbs, salt and pepper.
+• Put 230 g cooked rice, tofu and 50g of the breadcrumbs into the food processor.
+Add 2 tablespoon of nutritional yeast, 1 tsp dried mixed herbs, salt and pepper.

-- To bind the mixture together add the flax egg, 2 tablespoon tomato puree/paste, and 1 tablespoon mustard.
+• To bind the mixture together add the flax egg, 2 Tbsp tomato puree/paste, and 1 Tbsp mustard.
 Blend until the wet and dry ingredients come together to form a rough, sticky dough.

 Recipe Video